-Having led teams and businesses in the art of sales I believe a great leader is essential for long term sustainability and team retention, resulting in a respected brand reputation.
+Having led teams and businesses in the art of sales I believe a great leader is essential for long term sustainability and team retention.
+And this results in a respected brand reputation.

 Good leadership skills are something every business owner or manager must craft to aid the growth of a sustainable business and nurture its people.

-Here are my top takeaways from Necker surrounding true leadership you can use as a daily reminder to become known as a standout leader in your business and create a brand as well loved as Virgin.
+Here are my top takeaways from Necker surrounding true leadership.
+You can use them as a daily reminder to become known as a standout leader in your business and create a brand as well loved as Virgin.